-Some sins are unforgiveable, and Catriona has vowed to never forgive Alex … His mistake was grievous and left his honour badly tarnished, something he finds intolerable …
+Some sins are unforgivable, and Catriona has vowed to never forgive Alex … His mistake was grievous and left his honour badly tarnished, something he finds intolerable …

-What she can’t forget the passion they shared, or the daughter they had together, and when she fled Australia to create a new life and escape the man who threw her well-ordered life into chaos, these indelible memories came with her.
-For eight years she has lived in the tiny South Auckland village of Clevedon as Kate Audley, an very successful real estate agent.
+What she can’t forget the passion they shared or the daughter they had together, and when she fled Australia to create a new life and escape the man who threw her well-ordered life into chaos, these indelible memories came with her.
+For eight years she has lived in the tiny South Auckland village of Clevedon as Kate Audley, a very successful real estate agent.

 Now that Alex has found her, Kate discovers he is just as ruthless in his determination to make amends, as he was in exacting vengeance.
 Yesterday’s Sins is the captivating story of a woman’s attempt to resist the man she loves to hate and Alex’s equally determined commitment that she won’t succeed.

 Can these wounded lovers find a way to forgive and reconcile when fate gives them a second chance

 The doorbell shattered the early morning quiet, reverberating through the sparsely furnished rooms.
 Kate’s hands stilled as she combed her short, ink-black hair.
 The bell pealed, longer and more insistently.
 As she walked toward the front door, it pealed again.

 “Hold your horses, I’m coming.”
 Shoulders squared beneath the boxy black jacket, she picked a piece of lint off her black skirt as she opened the door.
 “Yes?”

 A profusion of flowers almost obscured the delivery man holding them.
 He thrust them at her.
 “Ms. Audley?
 Flower delivery.”